 Tess Bennett is the editor of Which-50 and is responsible for leading the publication’s daily coverage of Australia's digital businesses for C-Suite executives, strategists, founders and directors.
 At Which-50 Tess reports on a broad range of topics including technology, the industrial internet, analytics and digital marketing.

 Andrew Birmingham is the editor-in-chief and publisher of Which-50.
-He is the former associate publisher of The Australian Financial Review and remains a contributing editor, and during his career he has reported on the Australian media, technology, finance, life science and related sectors over a period spanning 20 years.
+He is the former associate publisher of The Australian Financial Review and an occasional contributing editor, (though he was fired once for complaining about the sandwiches at a round table.)
+During his career, he has reported on the Australian media, technology, finance, life science, and related sectors over a period spanning 20 years.
 His work has been published by The AFR, The Australian, The Sydney Morning Herald, The Age, MIS, Computerworld, CIO, ARN, Network World, CRN Australia, and My Business.

 Joseph Brookes is a writer and content producer for Which-50.com and the Which-50 Digital Intelligence Unit.
 He has covered the impact of digital transformation on Australian businesses with a particular focus on the media, financial services and governments sectors.
 Joseph is also responsible for Which-50's multimedia products including the production of video, podcasts and animated graphics.

 Melina Gouveia is a freelance writer and contributor to Which-50.com.
 She has reported on cybersecurity, digital economics, venture capitalism, business transformation, strategy, innovation and government policy with a keen interest in the media, marketing, telecommunications, travel and finance industries.
 During her career as a business journalist, she has been published in The Australian Financial Review, Lawyers Weekly, B&T Magazine, Money Management, Super Review, and Travel Weekly.